 And I said that first to be your motivation.

-Contempt is the single biggest predictor of divorce in both heterosexual and gay couples (Why Marriages Succeed or Fail).
+John Gottman’s research shows that contempt is the single biggest predictor of divorce in both heterosexual and gay couples.

 So let’s start fixing contempt by first understanding what it exactly is.